amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

          dockerfile: DaprBackEnd/Dockerfile
    ```

-4. To use the Dapr building blocks from your application, you'll need to add the Dapr sidecars to your Compose file.
-Replace the content of the *docker-compose.yml* file with the following:
+4. To use Dapr building blocks from inside a containerized application, you'll need to add the Dapr sidecars containers to your Compose file.
+Carefully update the content of the *docker-compose.yml* file to match the following example.
+Pay close attention to the formatting and spacing and don't use tabs.

    ```yaml
    version: '3.4'